lucasnotini/lucasnotini/README.md

 I use to say that if there's a solution to a problem, I will for sure find it :monocle_face:

+I'm good at:
+- Python - Django/Flask/Pandas/Streamlit/Matplotlib
+- Aws EC2
+- Oracle Cloud VMs
+- Sql Databases
+- CSS - HTML - BOOTSTRAP
+- Git/GitHub

-I am currently familiar with the following technologies:
+I am also currently familiar with the following technologies:

-- Python - Django/Flask/Pandas
 - Java
-- Sql Databases
 - Javascript
 - MQL5
 - EasyLanguage
-- CSS - HTML - BOOTSTRAP
-- Git/GitHub

 Some of my projects that I like the most:
+- Python (Django) Fullstack Investing company Website/Apps: www.oriontrading.com.br/
-- Python (django/pandas/streamlit) app to track trading strategies: https://orion-trade-manager.streamlit.app/
+- Python (streamlit) App to track trading strategies: https://orion-trade-manager.streamlit.app/

 I am on my way to learn more about: